iot7m/docs/README.md

-# docs
+# Docs
-Docs for iot7m application
+Manuals for iot7m.